CartoDB/carto-selfhosted-helm/tools/README.md

 ## Requirements

-- Customer package files used for the existing installation.
+- Customer package files (`carto-values.yaml` and `carto-secrets.yaml`) used for the existing installation.
 - Linux machine with bash terminal.
 - Packages installed: `yq`, `jq` and `gcloud`.